Personal-Library/api-guildroster/README.md

 Authentication is available at the following routes

-- A username must be 6-30 characters long, and can include numbers, uppercase and lowercase letters
+- A username must be 6-30 characters long, and can include numbers, uppercase and lowercase letters.
+  The username will be lowercased upon storage, and must be unique.
 - A password must be 6-20 characters long, and can include uppercase and lowercase letters, numbers, and the following special characters: !@#$%^&\*